TimeBudhil/fractal_generator/README.md

 ## Project Overview

-This project generates fractal images by leveraging GPU capabilities for computation efficiency.
-It also includes management of the generated image files and supports networking to distribute tasks among multiple computers.
+The Fractal Generator creates fractal images by leveraging GPU, CPU, and eventually Networking capabilities for computation efficiency and speed to create as smooth of an experience as possible.

 ## Implementation Details